chx93965/Restaurant-Management-System/README.md

 Many restaurants still follow a traditional approach to managing their orders.
 For example, waiters and waitresses often write customer orders on small pieces of paper.
 This approach frequently leads to various issues: orders may be unclear, resulting in incorrect dishes being served, and there is no efficient way to track which dish belongs to which customer.
 Additionally, restaurant accountants face challenges in auditing daily cash flows due to the manual processes involved in generating balance sheets.

 To address these challenges, we propose building a web application that enables restaurant owners to better manage daily operations, including order submission, cash flow tracking, and online order management.
-While similar platforms exist, such as Uber Eats, which facilitates takeout orders, they are not designed specifically for restaurant owners to manage in-house and online orders efficiently.
+While similar platforms exist, such as Uber Eats, which facilitates takeout orders, they are not designed specifically for restaurant owners to efficiently manage both in-house and online orders.

 ## Objective and Key Features